kodecocodes/vt_android_mvvm/v1/for_instructor/06-building-the-view-model.markdown

 ## [Slide - ViewModel]

-With our Model and View in place, we'll now turn to creating a ViewModel for the Add Creature screen named CreatureActivity.
+With our Model and View in place, we'll now turn to creating a ViewModel for the Add Creature screen named CreatureViewModel.

 ## Demo